petermsouzajr/qa-shadow-report/README.md

 - **Mochawesome and Mochawesome Merge:** Install these for Cypress test report generation: `npm install --save-dev mochawesome mochawesome-merge`.
 - **Google Spreadsheet ID:** Find this in your sheet's URL and store it in an environment variable.
-- **Service Account Credentials for Google Sheets:** Follow the detailed guide from `node-google-spreadsheet` they have a great document describing Google Service Accounts [node-google-spreadsheet Google Service Account](https://theoephraim.github.io/node-google-spreadsheet/#/guides/authentication?id=authentication-methods) to set up and safely store your credentials, updating `shadowReportConfig.*` (`js`, or `ts`) with the path to these credentials.
+- **Service Account Credentials for Google Sheets:** Follow the detailed guide from `node-google-spreadsheet` they have a great document describing Google Service Accounts [node-google-spreadshee: Google Service Account](https://theoephraim.github.io/node-google-spreadsheet/#/guides/authentication?id=authentication-methods) to set up and safely store your credentials, updating `shadowReportConfig.*` (`js`, or `ts`) with the path to these credentials.
 Use `.gitignore` to secure your credentials within your project.
 - **Create a configuration file:** `shadowReportConfig.*` (`js`, or `ts`).